 Operable Unit No. 1 consists of the two adjacent abandoned mine sites which encompass approximately 317 acres, and include five miles of underground workings, a two acre mine pit, and slopes comprised of approximately 300,000 tons of mine tailings, overburden and waste rock.
 The area around the Site is characterized by steep topography, with elevations ranging from 1,050 feet to more than 1,600 feet.

-The properties, known as the Buena Vista Mine (BVM) and the Klau Mine (KM), are owned by BVMI and are located approximately 12 miles west of Paso Robles, San Luis Obispo County on a northwest- southeast trending ridge of the Santa Lucia Range in central California.
+The properties, known as the Buena Vista Mine (BVM) and the Klau Mine (KM), are owned by BVMI are owned by the Buena Vista Mines, Inc. (BVMI), who has owned the Buena Vista Mine since at least 1957 and the Klau Mine since at least 1964.
+The mines are located approximately 12 miles west of Paso Robles, San Luis Obispo County on a northwest- southeast trending ridge of the Santa Lucia Range in central California.
 Mineral extraction in the vicinity of the site began in the late 1860's and continued until 1970.
 During mining operations, mining waste, including waste rock, tailings and mercury extraction wastes were dumped in drainage channels situated downstream from the mines.

-Operable Unit No. 2 consists of Las Tablas Creek Watershed and is characterized by land used primarily for rangeland, agricultural farming, vineyards, and recreation.
+Operable Unit No. 2 consists of Las Tablas Creek Watershed along Las Tablas Creek, starting immediately downstream of the mine site and stopping at the boundary between the Harcourt Reservoir and Las Tablas Creek Arm of Lake Nacimiento Reservoir.
+This area is characterized by land used primarily for rangeland, agricultural farming, vineyards, and recreation.
 The climate is Mediterranean with cool wet winters and warm dry summers.
 There is typically little or no rainfall from May to November.
 The average rainfall varies dramatically in the watershed due to orographic effects within the Santa Lucia Range.
-Rainfall in Paso Robles to the east can range from 10 to 15 inches while in the area of the Klau/Buena Mines has been estimated as high as 30 to 40 inches per year.
+Rainfall in Paso Robles to the east can range from 10 to 15 inches while in the area of the Klau/Buena Mines rainfall has been estimated as high as 30 to 40 inches per year.